ianballard/aws-prod-ready/README.md

 3. **Search API** (available if OpenSearch is enabled): This API allows you to search for users based on various attributes, such as username, email, first name, or last name.
 It provides a single endpoint for submitting search queries.

+**NOTE: If the Open Search Stack is deployed and the search operations are not working or documents are not being posted, there was likely a problem with the Custom Resource executions that are supposed to update the cluster permissions, index creation, and logging settings.
+Please Refer to the Custom Resource Trouble Shooting section for more details.**

 Each endpoint in the User Management and Search APIs is equipped with authorization models to determine if the principal user can access the requested resources.
 This ensures that your application enforces appropriate access controls and maintains user privacy.

 These pre-built APIs can significantly accelerate the development process by providing a solid foundation for common functionality in your application.